kevincasey1222/J1_Cobalt_Initial/docs/development.md

 provide explanations for each value specified in [../src/instanceConfigFields.json](../src/instanceConfigFields.json).

-apiKeyAuth is used to authenticate to the org orgToken is used to get anything more detailed than /orgs (eg. /findings, /pentests, etc)
+apiKeyAuth is used to authenticate to the org, orgToken is used to get anything more detailed than /orgs (eg. /findings, /pentests, etc)